 Certificate in Essentials of Human Resource ManagementSM Seminar

-Presented for more than 25 years, The Certificate in Essentials of Human Resource ManagementSM Seminar provides comprehensive and practical coverage of many important aspects of human resource work.
-The objective of the program is to help participants immediately become more effective on the job, while helping them prepare for greater responsibilities.
+The Certificate in Essentials of Human Resource ManagementSM Seminar provides comprehensive and practical coverage of many important aspects of human resource work.
+The objective of the program is to help participants who are new to the human resources field immediately become more effective on the job, while helping them prepare for greater responsibilities.

 All instruction and reference materials are developed so they can be applied in the everyday workplace.
 Participants learn the essentials of employment law, compensation program design and planning, key training techniques to develop a performance based evaluation program, HR decision metrics, and HR strategies.

 "Both facilitators were excellent!
 I really enjoyed both sessions.
 I will be able to use key learning tools from the Essentials in Human Resource Management Seminar immediately within my organization.
 Thank you again for another awesome course!"

 Michi M. Eaton

 - Title VII of the 1964 Civil Rights Act (discrimination and retaliation)

 - The Americans with Disabilities Act (including reasonable accommodation and undue hardship)

 - The Equal Pay Act

 - The Rehabilitation Act

 Kinds of Discrimination